Yamikaze123/my-agent/README.md

 | `pnpm build` | Build for production         |
 | `pnpm start` | Start the production server  |
 | `pnpm lint`  | Run ESLint                   |

+## AI Usage

+Mastra and NextJS init processes was used to bootstrap the initial setup and configuration of the repo.

+AI was used to assist with the following tasks:
+- Creating the `run-python-code` tool
+- Migrate the DB from the file-system based LibSQL to externally hosted Supabase PostGres to work with Vercel deployed app
+- Add the example prompts as cards to home page of the app